net-shell/dotnet-decompiler/README.md

 ### Contributing

 Obviously, the project is open-source.
-Once the world is mine I shall build monuments for those who decide to take a part in building .NET Rain.
+Once the world is mine I shall build monuments for those who decide to take a part in building the project.
 Contact me for anything you can help with.

 Some of your skills that could be useful may be:
-* Blogging: You can write down the results of your testing, your ideas and stuff about .NET Rain the way you see it.
+* Blogging: You can write down the results of your testing, your ideas and stuff about the project the way you see it.
 * UI/UX design: You don't have to bother with WPF implementation.
 Photoshop designs are good enough.
 * C#/WPF programming: You can contribute to the code quality and all user-related features of the application.
 * C# Reflection mastery: The "core" is in a very alpha state and is full of bugs.
 The are many planned new features, too.